List of returning characters in Kaizoku Sentai Gokaiger: Hyuuga

 Hyuuga (ヒュウガ, Hyūga) is a resident of the Ginga Forest who was originally meant to become Ginga Red before a series of events led to his brother Ryouma becoming Ginga Red instead while Hyuuga eventually became the Black Knight (黒騎士, Kuro Kishi) and joined Ryouma and the Gingamen in fighting the Barban space pirates.

 During the events of the film Gokaiger Goseiger Super Sentai 199 Hero Great Battle, Hyuuga takes part in the Legend War, fighting alongside his fellow Sentai supporting warriors before sacrificing his powers to destroy the Zangyack Empire's first invasion fleet.
 During the series, Hyuuga is attacked by Basco Ta Jolokia for his team's Great Power before being saved by the Gokaigers.
-While under their protection, Hyuuga tests Gai Ikari's self-worth and entrusts him with the Black Knight Ranger Key and the Gingamen's Great Power after Ikari passes.
+While under their protection, Hyuuga tests Gai Ikari's self-worth and entrusts him with the Black Knight Ranger Key and the Gingamen's Great Power after Gai passes.

 Hyuuga is portrayed by Teruaki Ogawa (小川 輝晃, Ogawa Teruaki), who reprises his role from Seijuu Sentai Gingaman and also voices Ninja Red of Ninja Sentai Kakuranger.